RodgersMM/Akan-Name-Checker/README.md

 Rodgers Mutua

 ## Description of the project
+Akan Name Generator (ANG) is an application that generates Akan names when user enters date of birth and their gender.

+Akan Names are specific names given to children depending on their gender and day of the week they were born.

-This application checks displays your Akan Name after you enter your date of birth and select your gender.
+ In that regards, the application require you to enter your date of birth and gender to display your Akan name.

 ## Project setup Instructions
-You can clone this application.
+You can

 ## Link to live site on GitHub Pages